SensesProject/extreme-events/src/assets/text/en.md

 # Extreme Events

-With an increase in global mean temperatures, extreme events like droughts, floods, and heatwaves could become more frequent and severe.
+With an increase in global mean temperatures, extreme events like droughts, floods, and heatwaves become more frequent and severe.

 +++ intro 1